grafana/developer-advocacy/projects/Adobo and Avocados/A&A 36 - The journey from being a tester to a CEO with Alex Schladebeck.md

 	- What's your adobo? (a food, item, activity that reminds you of home)
 - Career background
 	- Can you tell us a bit of your background story of how you ended up in tech?
+	- Being a frequent speaker at conferences, what has been your favourite talk?
 - Journey from being a tester to a CEO
 	- Tell us about this journey! (your career in BREDEX)
 	- Do you still do a lot of testing?